sdss/sdss_brain/docs/sphinx/tools.rst

 Currently there is no SDSS API yet.
 However, all tools work remotely by using `~sdss_brain.helpers.io.load_from_url`, a function that streams the file via an HTTP get request and loads its contents into an in-memory FITS object.
+Let's load a different EBOSS spectral fiber, **550**, one that we may not have locally.
 ::

     >>> # load eboss fiber 550 remotely